darkweb765/Trust-pay/README.md

   <div id="activationExplanationOverlay">
       <div id="activationExplanationBox">
           <h2>Activation Explanation:</h2>
           <p>When you activate your coupon code, it will show you when the code will expire and give you an activation code.
-This activation code is what you’ll use to make withdrawals.</p>
+This activation code is what you'll use to make withdrawals.</p>
           <p>You can choose how long you want the code to stay active.
 The activation fee depends on the duration you select:</p>
           <ul>
               <li><strong>1 week activation</strong> costs ₦14,500</li>
               <li><strong>2 weeks activation</strong> costs ₦29,000</li>
               <li><strong>1 month activation</strong> costs ₦50,000</li>
           </ul>
-          <p>Once activated, you’ll be able to withdraw at any time before the code expires, based on the duration you selected.</p>
+          <p>Once activated, you'll be able to withdraw at any time before the code expires, based on the duration you selected.</p>
           <button class="understand-button" onclick="hideActivationExplanation()">I Understand</button>
       </div>
   </div>